 If you’re unsure what it means to bump, drill, pick or snap a lock, then this article should clear things up and help you prevent such things from happening.

 Once the bottom of the pin stack is aligned, the barrel can be turned and the lock can be opened.
-Lock picking does require some skill but it can be done in seconds when conducted by someone with experience.
+Lock-picking does require some skill but it can be done in seconds when conducted by someone with experience and the correct tools.